KipCollo/ToolsCorn/DevOps/Readme.md

 - Step 14 - Creating AWS EC2 Instances with Ansible
 - Step 15 - Providing Declarative Configuration with Ansible
 - Step 16 - Deleting all AWS EC2 Instances

+TODO

+1. Deploy Web server with Docker for consistent environments and scalability
+2. Automate CI with Jenkins remoting across environments for better efficiencies.
+3. Automate a CI/CD pipeline on AWS for code deployment,testing and cloud management.
+4. Implement a version control system to manage code changes and ensure collaborations
+5. Automate Java app build and deployment with Gradle to streamline development and boost productivity.